smatechnologies/ibm-i-agent-docs/docs/operations/lsam.md

 ### Starting the LSAM Server Jobs

-Begin processing OpCon/xps jobs by starting the LSAM using either of the two following methods:
+Begin processing OpCon jobs by starting the LSAM using either of the two following methods:

 #### Option One: Start the LSAM through SMA Menus